jangleboom/RTKBaseStation/README.md

 Preparation
 * make a survey (automatically at first run or you can use the the web form of the RTKBaseManager: Wipe the memory, save and reboot) OR
 * set high-precision coordinates of the location of the antenna (you can use the web form of the RTKBaseManager: Enter the high-precision coordinates, save and reboot)

+Change setup
+* use the web form of the local server "rtkbase.local" OR
+* force to open an Access Point by pressing the wipe button on hardware (all saved data will be deleted).
+Connect to the AP "rtkbase" and fill the web form on "192.168.4.1", save and reboot the ESP32.